 Haven’t ever heard of Panko Breadcrumbs?
-Neither had I until a few years ago.
-Panko Breadcrumbs are the Japanese version of what we usually consider regular breadcrumbs.
+Panko is a Japanese version of breadcrumbs.
 Panko holds up a lot better than regular breadcrumbs, which makes the final result much more crunchy than with regular breadcrumbs.
 You can find them in the baking, ethnic and/or breadcrumb section at most stores.
-They are pretty much awesome.
+They are pretty much awesomeness.

 And, of course, as with all fish, the fresher the better.